tolgakuntman/rdma-hw-pipeline/docs/project/part1_ethernet/timing_clocks.md

 ---

-## 5. 200 MHz IDELAY / I/O Calibration Domain
+## 5. 300 MHz IDELAY / I/O Calibration Domain

 RGMII I/O timing depends on properly calibrated **IDELAY / ODELAY** elements in the I/O banks.
-On UltraScale+ devices, these are controlled by a **`util_idelay_ctrl`** block that requires a **200 MHz reference clock**.
+On UltraScale+ devices, these are controlled by a **`util_idelay_ctrl`** block that requires a **300 MHz reference clock**.

 In our design:

-- `clk_out2` from the Clocking Wizard is set to **200 MHz**.
+- `clk_out2` from the Clocking Wizard is set to **300 MHz**.
 - This clock drives:
-  - `util_idelay_ctrl_0` (or the IDelay controller embedded in the AXI Ethernet IP)
-  - `proc_sys_reset_200M`
+  - `ref_clk` pin from the ethernet ip block

-Why 200 MHz?
+Why 300 MHz?

-- AMD documentation recommends **200 MHz** as the most robust frequency for IDELAY calibration.
-- Vivado issues warnings if the IDELAY controller is not fed with the correct frequency, or if the clock is missing.

-> **NOTE (screenshot):** Add screenshot of Clocking Wizard with `clk_out2 = 200 MHz`, and the IDELAY controller schematic view.

-Without a valid 200 MHz clock:

-- RGMII timing is undefined.
-- You may see link-up but corrupted frames / random CRC errors.
-- Vivado timing report often shows “IDELAYCTRL not calibrated” warnings.
+Here is the explanation for the ref_clk pin of the ethernet ip block from the datasheet:
+**This is a stable global clock used by signal delay primitives and transceivers in those respective modes.
+For UltraScale/UltraScale+/Versalarchitecture, the frequency range is 300-1333 MHz for GMII and RGMII modes.**

 ---